MooersLab/emacs30macos13treesitter/README.md

 You must installed tree-sitter C library before compiling Emacs.
 The [emacs-tree-sitter.el](https://github.com/emacs-tree-sitter/elisp-tree-sitter) package is built into Emacs29 and 30 but not the C library.
 I installed the tree-sitter C library with macports and with homebrew.
-I am not sure which was used when execting the code below.
+I am not sure which was used when compiling Emacs.
+I had also installed imagemagick with macports or homebrew a long time ago.

 ## Compile protocol